Borrowed Bites

 Ultimate White Chocolate Raspberry Bundt Cake

-This Ultimate White Chocolate Raspberry Bundt Cake is a made-from-scratch nod to the Nothing Bundt Cakes’ famous flavor combination.
+This ultimate White Chocolate Raspberry Bundt Cake is a made-from-scratch nod to the Nothing Bundt Cakes' famous flavor combination.
 It is a decadent white chocolate batter swirled with homemade raspberry sauce and topped with a white chocolate ganache frosting.
 Included are all the tips and tricks to make sure your cake comes out beautiful and stays ultra moist.

-5 from 14 votes
+5 from 19 votes

-Print Pin Rate
+Print Pin Save Saved!
+Rate

 Course: Dessert